 \begin{lem} Let $D$ be a maximal finite chain of bounded components of $W^-$ as in Definition~\ref{defnchain}.
 Then $a_2 = b_1, \ldots , a_{N} = b_{N-1}$ are common simple zeros of $f$ and $f''$, and double zeros of $F'$, and there exists a component $A$ of $W^+$ such that

-Moreover, if $x^* = a_1$ or $x^* = b_N$ then $x^*$ satisfies exactly one of the following: (i) $x^*$ is a simple zero of $F'$ and a simple zero of $f$, but not a zero of $f''$; (ii) $x^*$ is a double zero of $F'$, and a common zero of $f$ and $f''$, lying on the boundary of an unbounded component $B$ of $W^-$. \end{lem} \textit{Proof.} This follows from Lemmas \ref{lemww1} and \ref{lemww8aaa}. $\Box$
+Moreover, if $x^* = a_1$ or $x^* = b_N$ then $x^*$ satisfies exactly one of the following: (i) $x^*$ is a simple zero of $F'$ and a simple zero of $f$, but not a zero of $f''$; (ii) $x^*$ is a double zero of $F'$, and a common zero of $f$ and $f''$, lying on the boundary of an unbounded component $B$ of $W^-$. \end{lem} \textit{Proof.} This follows from the maximality of $D$ and Lemmas \ref{lemww1} and \ref{lemww8aaa}. $\Box$